Pre-Support Diagnostic Checklist

 - Pre-escalation diagnostic checklist - Systematic 6-step health check before escalation

-- Evidence collection - What to gather (kubectl, logs, events, Agent status, Grafana screenshots)
+- Evidence collection - What to gather (kubectl, logs, Agent status, Grafana screenshots)

 - Escalation triggers - When to escalate versus self-resolve